 For something more substantial, check out the brand’s Rhyton model, which sees Gucci venturing into chunky sneaker territory.

 Key model: Triple S

 When Spanish fashion house Balenciaga launched the Triple S sneaker back in 2017, it ended the reign of stripped-back, minimalist kicks and ushered in a new era of oversized soles and bulky silhouettes – the echoes of which are still very much being felt today.

-Prior to that, the label’s Speed Sock sneaker reimagined knitted slip-ons for the fashion crowd, and more recently, the Track cemented trail runners as the hottest footwear trend in fashion.
+Prior to that, the label’s black and white Speed Sock sneaker reimagined knitted slip-ons for the fashion crowd, and more recently, the Track cemented trail runners as the hottest footwear trend in fashion.